MedioAI/Chrome-Extension/README.md

 ### Version 1.4

+- MedioRadio!
+Listen to Udio like a radio station.
+Add OpenAI key for DJ announcer for tracks!
 - Fix: Track credit counter.
 - Fix: Save cover button duplicating
 - Fix: Track cover not downloading.
+- Removed "Manual Mode + Keep Settings" as Udio has updated.

 ### In Development

-- MedioRadio!
-Listen to Udio like a radio station.
-Add OpenAI key for DJ announcer for tracks!
 - Music visualizer to MP4

 ### Bugs